Subaru-PFS/doc/development-management/request.rst

 ======

 File a new JIRA ticket to the INFRA project with following information.
+Once operation procedure finished, this ticket will be set 'IN REVIEW' with a requestee as reviewer, a requestee SHALL check new repository and mark as 'DONE'.

 - Name of new repository (need to follow `naming convention of PFS GitHub <https://pfspipe.ipmu.jp/repos.html>`_)
 - Short description of new repository